simonox/iot-backend/docs/dashboard/docs/csv-import.md

 ![Mounting a CSV file](./images/grafana-csv-data-source.png)

-> grafana.ini is also mounted from [this repository](../grafana.ini).
-So local data mode is enabled.

 Whith Grafana having access to data in the CSV file, it's easy to access this data to create a dashboard.

 ![Using CSV data](./images/grafana-csv-data.png)